Application process for international opportunities

 It takes approximately 4 weeks from the application deadline until the selection process is complete.
 The waiting period for notifications concerning the applications in January and February is shorter.

 All eligible applicants who have submitted a complete application to the School of Economics and Management’s exchange programme are ranked, regardless of which universities they have applied for.
 The ranking of students and allocation of places are conducted by the LUSEM International Office.

 What can I do to ensure a high ranking?

 Students who have kept up with the programme plan and completed the courses from previous semesters are given priority.
 If you have not completed courses/components from previous semesters, this will affect your place in the ranking.
-However, missing exams during the current semester will not affect your place.
+However, missing exams during the semester before your departure will not affect your semester abroad.

 All grades from previous semesters that are reported when the application round closes are included in the selection.
 You will receive an average grade value based on the share of credits with a certain grade.

 If you have received grades in the VG/G system, these grades will be converted as VG = A/B, G = C/D.

 In case of competition for a place and equivalent qualifications in accordance with the above, an application letter and work qualifications/association experience are decisive.
 If the qualifications of two candidates can still be equated, the selection will be made through the drawing of lots.